 nib New Zealand

-The Superdiversity Centre for Law, Policy and Business undertook a day and a half Cultural capability (CQ) training for most of Southern Institute of Technology’s staff and some of our international students.
+The Superdiversity Institute for Law, Policy and Business undertook a day and a half Cultural capability (CQ) training for most of Southern Institute of Technology’s staff and some of our international students.

 International students comprise 20% of the student base at the Southland Campus of SIT and come from 45 countries around the world.
 Thus ensuringthey are well-taught and succeed and thrive and go on to be able to find jobs and to stay in Southland is huge for SIT and for the economic development of the whole region.

-The Superdiversity Centre’s training was transformational in building on and growing the
+The Superdiversity Institute’s training was transformational in building on and growing the

 cultural capability we already had at SIT.
 Teachers had their eyes opened again to the